-For a first offense Class 2 felony fraud conviction, you can be sentenced to serve up to 12.5 years in prison, face a fine of up to $150,000, be ordered to pay restitution, and potentially be placed on probation.
-If you have a prior conviction, your prison range can be from 4.5 up to 23 years in prison.
-If you have two prior convictions, you can face up to 35 years in prison.
+For a first-offense Class 2 felony fraud conviction, you can be sentenced to serve up to 12.5 years in prison, face a fine of up to $150,000, be ordered to pay restitution, and potentially be placed on probation.
+If you have a prior conviction, your prison range can be from 4.5 to 23 years in prison.
+You can face up to 35 years in prison if you have two prior convictions.

 If you are convicted of a fraud offense involving more than $100,000, you will not be eligible for a suspended sentence.
-Depending on the situation, you can face serious fines and a lengthy prison sentence.
+You can face serious fines and a lengthy prison sentence depending on the situation.

 The attorneys at Colburn Hintze Maletta have years of experience defending against theft and fraud crimes and might be able to secure a reduced sentence or a dismissal.
-We will look for the best strategy for trying to clear a fraud or theft offense from your record and help you to navigate through the entire court process.
+We will look for the best strategy for clearing a fraud or theft offense from your criminal record and help you navigate the entire court process.

-When you are facing theft or fraud charges, it is essential for you to talk to an experienced attorney as soon as possible.
+When you are facing theft or fraud charges, you need to talk to an experienced defense attorney as soon as possible.